vineshsridhar/Computer-Music-Archaeology/README.md

 where `<pitch>` is in CDEFGAB, `<sharp>` is either "#" or "" (empty), `<extra>` is "" (empty), "m" (minor), "m7" (minor 7th), "M7" (major 7th), "*" (diminished) or "*7" (diminished 7th).
 Other chords *might* work, e.g. "6" or "m6".

-`#CHORDTONES` statements must be followed by one one blank line for each time the chord is to be added to the song.
-Each blank line adds the duration of the chord.
+`#CHORDTONES` statements must be followed by one blank line.
+Adding more blank lines increases the duration of the chord.

 Note that `#SCALE`, `#MULT`, and `#BEATS` statements must appear only once in the chord file and should be placed above any `#CHORDTONES` statements.
 Also, elements within statements must be delimited with tabs and pitch-class lists must be delimited with commas.
 Below we have included a simple chordfile (The | indicate newlines, and note that tabs may not be rendered faithfully by MarkDown, but in any case, spaces here have a single TAB character):